marcrohloff/sphero-workshop/README.md

 sphero-workshop
 ===============

-Repo for Lafayette Tech Sphero Workshop
+Repo for Lafayette Tech Sphero Workshop.

 Copy `device.rb.example` to `device.rb` and put in your device code.
 This will be used in all files.